Review definitions for common ecommerce, marketing, and Rokt-specific terms.

 A software development kit that enables Rokt advertisers to record in-app conversions, and partners to display in-app placements within React Native applications.

 A positive outcome of a customer's interaction with an offer.
 For example, the customer opts in to subscribing to an email list, downloading a mobile app, or being directed to a website.

 A product that advertisers can leverage to run acquisition campaigns across Rokt’s exclusive network of premium partners.

 A product that allows partners to create calendars and provide subscribers with reminders and advertising through calendar events.

 A product that partners can use to generate additional revenue by showing third-party acquisition offers.
 Rokt Ecommerce also offers the ability for partners to run internal campaigns to drive customer engagement.

 Rokt Ecommerce Shopify application

 Rokt’s Shopify application that allows Shopify store owners to become Rokt partners and monetize their confirmation page by showing Rokt placements.

 Rokt Tracking ID

 A unique identifier that can be used for conversion attribution in place of email or phone number.
-The Rokt Tracking ID is generated when a customer accepts an offer; the brand can then share the tracking ID with Rokt when a customer converts to close the loop.
+The Rokt Tracking ID is generated when a customer accepts an offer; the advertiser can then share the tracking ID with Rokt when a customer converts to close the loop.